-Participants will attend all five workshops at which the visiting speaker and translator will address a text or group of texts; a general discussion and practical exercises follow.
+Participants attend workshops at which the visiting speaker and translator will address a text or group of texts; a general discussion and practical exercises follow.
 These will not aim to give faithful (literal) versions of the originals, but transpose them, sometimes even into a different form – e.g. poem to drama, story to song – to reawaken them and communicate them to readers and audiences today.

 Each workshop will be followed by a reading open to the public, featuring the speakers.
 The resulting translations and discussions will be collected, reviewed and discussed in an article by Marina Warner and Wen-chin Ouyang, with contributions from participants.

 At the end of this series attendees will have explored a rich range of Arabic literature from pre-Islam to contemporary fiction; developed strategies for ‘reawakening’ narrative traditions in languages they don’t read, and learned more of the richness and complexity of present day Islamicate culture.